cilium/cilium/Documentation/operations/upgrade.rst

 Clean up pre-flight check
 -------------------------

-Once the number of READY for the preflight `DaemonSet` is the same as the number of cilium pods running and the preflight ``Deployment`` is marked as READY ``1/1`` you can delete the cilium-preflight and proceed with the upgrade.
+Once the number of READY for the preflight :term:`DaemonSet` is the same as the number of cilium pods running and the preflight ``Deployment`` is marked as READY ``1/1`` you can delete the cilium-preflight and proceed with the upgrade.